 Christianity Married to Philosophical Thought

 Christianity is fully involved in the cycle of philosophical eras.
 Take how we approach theology.
 The qualifier “systematic” before “theology” is every indication of its thoroughly modern character.
 Modernism taught Christians to take a specific verse and use it as proof of why we believe something.
 However, that verse was then interpreted differently by someone else (including a multiplicity of scholars) and they came to a vastly different conclusion.
-In the end we had two (or twenty-two) different opinions about how to take the same verse (or passage) and apply it to our lives, or use it to teach authoritatively.
+In the end we had two (or twenty-two) different opinions about how to take the same verse and apply it to our lives, or use it to teach authoritatively.

 This “proof texting” arose from a love of axiom.
 Each side felt confident in their ability to argue their point-of-view, and make their version of the truth the most plausible.
 As a result we had myriads of “truths” being preached by a variety of groups/individuals all bearing the name Christian.